jake17007/MPCEthereumSmartContract/README.md

+# TLDR

-TLDR: A smart contract that computes the average of 3 ages without revealing the user's age to anyone
+A smart contract that computes the average of 3 ages without revealing the user's age to anyone

 # A Secure Multi-Party Computation Smart Contract on Ethereum